-Sarah Jessica Parker to Speak at HLS Class Day
+Sarah Jessica Parker to speak at Harvard Law School Class Day

 The actor and businesswoman will address students on Wednesday, May 25.